juanpc2018/Batman-Arkham-Asylum-Game-of-the-Year-Edition-GOTY-Linux/README.md

 some boards halve 8+8 PCIe lanes, others keep 16x + 4x </br>
 problem is the M.2 NVMe PCIe x4 v5 </br>
 Linux allows to boot from USB3 10Gbps, some boards have 10G, could be an option. </br>
-UEFI goes crazy if install more PCIe lanes than available, </br>
+X670E UEFI v2.10 goes crazy if install more PCIe lanes than available, </br>
 requires to remove the CR2032 battery to restore Defaults, Turn-On & wait a few minutes to auto-reconfigure again. </br>

-removing 1x memory stick A2 from a dual channel configuration B2+A2 </br>
+removing 1x memory stick A2 from a dual channel configuration: B2+A2 </br>
 the game fps becomes severe affected by Single Channel RAM, </br>
 both XMP profile-1 ddr5-5600 </br>
 does Not seem its a 32-Bit problem. </br>

 GPÜ & CPU utilization is ~20% </br>
 seems to be more a single-core problem, memory problem. </br>
 NVIDIA GPUs are very affected by Single-Core CPU speed & memory speed. </br>